danielwcr/eShop/README.md

 For more information on contributing to this repo, please read [the contribution documentation](./CONTRIBUTING.md) and [the Code of Conduct](CODE-OF-CONDUCT.md).

-## eShop on Azure
+## EnShop on Azure

-For a version of this app configured for deployment on Azure, please view [the eShop on Azure](https://github.com/Azure-Samples/eShopOnAzure) repo.
+For a version of this app configured for deployment on Azure, please view [the EnShop on Azure](https://github.com/Azure-Samples/EnShopOnAzure) repo.